mcjkurz/qhchina/docs/about/index.md

 ## Contact

-For more information about QHChina Lab, please contact us at [email address].
+For more information about qhChina Lab, please contact us at [email address].